lemonyte/terminal-snake/readme.md

 If you have an implementation for the [CPU snake player](src/snake/auto.py) that can achieve a higher score or win the game, please do open an issue or pull request.

+## Removed features

+The previous version of this game had a number of features that were removed due to implementation complexity.
+They may be added back later.

+- Looping through walls
+- Configurable colors
+- Snake speed based on length

 ## License

 [MIT License](license.txt)